 As popular as it was with mothers, the Fauntleroy style may be the most maligned style in the 200-year history of boys fashion.
 Typical of the modern assessment is the Christina Walkerley writing in her insdightful book, Dressed to Impress (1989):

 But if all late 19th century children dreaded Sunday best, the worst humiliation was reserved for those with artistic mothers, who used their children as a means to indulge romantic fantasies.
 To be dressed as a little Scotsman, or a miniature able seaman was one thing, but to be togged up in velvet knee breeches and lace collar, and perhaps, worse still, to be forced to wear one's hair in ringlets, was more than most boys could bear with equanimity.
 But if their mothers had read and loved Frances Hodgson Burnett's Little Lord Fauntleroy, such was their fate.

-Fauntleroy items were used in age grading, a common practice in the late 19th ad early-20th century.
-This was the practice of using clothing to emphazize age differences in children.
-This was a common practice for families at a time when it was common tonhave large families.
+Fauntleroy items were used in age grading, a common practice in the late-19th and early-20th centuries This was the practice of using clothing to highlight age differences in children.
+This was a common practice for families at a time when it was common to have large families.
 We note yonger boys switching from skiets/kilts to knee pants Fauntleroy suits.
 The primary Fauntleroy items used for age grading somewhat older boys were floppy bows and lace or ruffle collars.
-We note instances in which boys might wear similar or even identical non-Fauntleroy suits and the yonger boys wear the Fauntleroybitems.
+We note instances in which boys might wear similar or even identical non-Fauntleroy suits and the yonger boys wear the Fauntleroy items.
 And single boys might wear a suit with a floppy bow and Fauntrleroy collar for a year or two and then wear the same suit with more mature collars and neckwear.
 The paticular items, suit styles and ages of the boys varied from family to family.

 Additional information on the Fauntleroy style is available on the following pages.